josh-ashkinaze/plurals/README.md

 ## Types of Structures

-We went over how to set up agents and now we are going to discuss how to set up structures---which are the environments in which agents complete tasks.
-As of this writing, we have three structures: `ensemble`, `chain`, and `debate`.
-Each of these structures can optionally be `moderated`, meaning that at the end of deliberation, a moderator agent will summarize everything (e.g: make a final classification, take best ideas etc.)
+We went over how to set up agents, and now we are going to discuss how to set up structures---which are the environments in which agents complete tasks.
+As of this writing, we have three structures: ensemble, chain, and debate.
+Each of these structures can optionally be moderated, meaning that at the end of deliberation, a moderator agent will summarize everything (for example, make a final classification, take the best ideas, etc.)

 ### Ensemble

-The most basic structure is an Ensemble which is where agents process tasks in parallel.
-For example, let's say we wanted to have a panel of 10 nationally-representative agents brainstorm ideas to improve America.
-We can define our agents, put them in an ensemble, and then simply do `ensemble.process()`.
-You should pass in the task to the ensemble so all agents know what to do.
+The most basic structure is an Ensemble, in which agents process tasks in parallel.
+For example, let's say we wanted to have a panel of 10 nationally representative agents brainstorm ideas to improve America.
+We can define our agents, put them in an ensemble, and then simply do ensemble.process().
+It is important to pass in the task to the ensemble so all agents know what to do.

 ```python
 from plurals.agent import Agent